What did last year's students say about BEAM Next?

 This class will be an introduction to number theory, allowing us to explore this beautiful piece of math.
 It's going to be a lot of fun, and you're going to learn how mathematicians think, but it's really for people who want to do some math proofs!

 Calculus introduces some new, very cool concepts about how functions work and how to use them.
-This course will dig deep into the foundational concepts of the subject.
+This course will dig deep into the foundation of concepts in the subject.
 You should be taking at least pre-calculus to be in this class, but you don't need to be in a calculus class.

 Sign up in this form: